 The guiding principles of the policy are to ensure that:

-The level and composition of remuneration is reasonable and sufficient toattract retain and motivate Directors of the quality requiredto run the Company successfully
+The level and composition of remuneration is reasonable and sufficient toattract retain and motivate Directors KMP and senior management of the quality requiredto run the Company successfully

 KEY MANAGERIAL PERSONNEL

-Mr. Kedar Vaze: Whole Time Director and Group Chief Executive Officer and
+Mr. Kedar Vaze - Whole Time Director and Group Chief Executive Officer

-Mr. Tapas Majumdar: Executive VP and Chief Financial Officer
+Mr. Rohit Saraogi - Executive Vice President and Group Chief Financial Officer

-Mrs. Deepti Chandratre: Company Secretary & DGM - Legal
+Ms. Deepti Chandratre - Company Secretary & GM - Legal

 In terms of Section 134 (5) of the Companies Act 2013 the directors would like tostate that:

 a) In the preparation of the annual accounts the applicable accounting standards havebeen followed alongwith proper explanation relating to the material departures (if any);

 c) The directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;